easyuc/EasyUC/uc-dsl/examples/smc2/README.md

 of the two parties securely exchange a pair of messages: first one from the first to the second, followed by one from the second to the first.

+Read and experiment with the interpretation script [testing.uci](testing.uci) to learn how to use the UC DSL interpreter.